Fix your CSV files: encoding, delimiters, formats.

 Last updated: March 5, 2026

 Accounting software exports in Latin-1 or Windows-1252, but Excel expects UTF-8.
-Result: 'Montréal' becomes 'Montréal', 'Référence' becomes 'Référence'.
-You fix each cell manually.
+Result: 'Montreal' becomes 'Montréal', 'Reference' becomes 'Référence'.
+You fix each cell by hand.

 Some rows have 01/15/2026, others 2026-01-15, others Jan 15.
 Amounts mix commas and periods.
 Excel treats them as text and your formulas break.